danielcbit/apcctrl/doc/manual/manual.rst

 config file.

-Also, on a slave machine, you do not want to use the modified halt script since it will recall apcupsd, which will detect that it is a slave (i.e. no connection to the UPS) and will complain that it cannot do the killpower.
+Also, on a slave machine, you do not want to use the modified halt script since it will recall apcctrl, which will detect that it is a slave (i.e. no connection to the UPS) and will complain that it cannot do the killpower.
 This situation is not harmful just annoying and possibly confusing.

 One possible problem during shutdown can be caused by remnants of old versions.
-Please be sure to delete or rename all prior versions (/usr/local/sbin/apcupsd or /sbin/powersc).
+Please be sure to delete or rename all prior versions (/usr/local/sbin/apcctrl or /sbin/powersc).

 Startup
 -------

-Normally, apcupsd is automatically started when your system is rebooted.
-This normally occurs because the startup script apcupsd is linked into the appropriate places in /etc/rc.d.
+Normally, apcctrl is automatically started when your system is rebooted.
+This normally occurs because the startup script apcctrl is linked into the appropriate places in /etc/rc.d.
 On most Linux systems, there is a program called chkconfig(8) that will automatically link the startup script.
 This program is invoked by the ``make install`` scripts, or it is explicitly done for those systems that do not have chkconfig(8).
 If this is not the case, you can either link it in appropriately yourself or explicitly call it from your rc.local file.
-The appropriate manual way to startup apcupsd is by executing:
+The appropriate manual way to startup apcctrl is by executing:

 ::

-    <path>/apcupsd start
+    <path>/apcctrl start

 where *path* is normally /etc/rc.d or /etc/rc.d/init.d depending on your system.
 Using this script is important so that any files remaining around after a power failure are removed.
-Likewise, shutting down apcupsd should be done with the same script:
+Likewise, shutting down apcctrl should be done with the same script:

 ::

-    <path>/apcupsd stop
+    <path>/apcctrl stop

 Windows Considerations
 ----------------------